wri/cities-indicators-api/README.md

 FastAPI connected to Airtable
 Docs: https://citiesapi-1-x4387694.deta.app/docs

-## Local
+## Local dev setup
-To run this locally you just need to create an Airtable API token with the `data.records:read` scope and `Cities Indicators Metadata` Access on https://airtable.com/create/tokens/new and store it as a local environment variable called `CITIES_API_AIRTABLE_KEY`.
+To run this locally
+1. Create an Airtable API token with the `data.records:read` scope and `Cities Indicators Metadata` Access on https://airtable.com/create/tokens/new
+2. Store it as a local environment variable called `CITIES_API_AIRTABLE_KEY`.
+    I recommend putting it in a .env file and then running
+    ```
+    from dotenv import load_dotenv
+    load_dotenv('/path/to/.env')
+    ```
+3. Install python packages from requirement.txt
+    ```
+    pip install -r requirements.txt
+    ```

+## Run locally
+`uvicorn main:app --reload`

 ## Deployed
 The API is deployed to https://citiesapi-1-x4387694.deta.app/